CalebJohn/joplin-inline-todo/README.md

 ### Ideas
 - [ ] More robust date handling for List style TODO
 - [ ] Add in the fuzzy date handling (e.g. mid april)
-- [ ] Add a renderer component that ids (so we can scroll to TODOs)
+- [ ] Add a renderer component that adds html ids (so we can scroll to TODOs)